apereo/apereo.github.io/_posts/cas/2017-08-31-cas5-userswap-buganalysis.md

 ## Analyzing the Network

 We next focused on the AJP proxy between Apache and Tomcat.
-We reconfigured Tomcat to accept connections on 8443 and called it directly bypassing Apache.
+We reconfigured Tomcat to accept connections on `8443` and called it directly bypassing Apache.
 This somewhat mitigated the issue.
-After several runs this way we always saw swapping occur, but it always seemed to just swap the status page with a login or service validate call, but never saw the CAS protocol end points swap, or a user swap on validate.
+After several runs this way we always saw swapping occur, but it always seemed to just swap the status page with a login or service validate call, but never saw the CAS protocol endpoints swap, or a user swap on validate.

 ## Viola!